 Students learn how to prepare and complete all documents necessary for a residential and commercial real estate closing.
 Each document is explained in detail, and students learn how to obtain all necessary information to complete each document.
-Students learn about HUD-1 settlement sheets, mortgages, promissory notes, deeds, affidavits of title, title insurance, surveys, legal descriptions, agreements of sale, etc. Students also participate in a mock real estate settlement.
-Each student prepares a real estate closing binder in connection with a real estate transaction, including the preparation and completion of all of the above listed documents.
-This is a legal specialty course.
-Prerequisite: Introduction to Real Estate and Legal Research I.
+Students learn about HUD-1 settlement sheets, mortgages, promissory notes, deeds, affidavits of title, title insurance, surveys, legal descriptions, agreements of sale, etc. Students are also involved in a mock real estate settlement.
+Each student will prepare a real estate closing binder in connection with a real estate transaction, including the preparation and completion of all of the above listed documents.
+Prerequisites: LEI 101, 102, and 203.